Vocabulary

 Part 3

 Soil (n) — The ground surface, usually in relation to various plants grown in it.
-The soil in our country requires mineral fertilizer to produce good harvest.
+The soil in our country requires mineral fertilizer to yield a good harvest.

 Underway (adv) — in progress, happening now.
 The construction of the new school is currently underway.